 Selecting Your Base Ingredients

-- Coconut Oil: Provides a smooth texture and moisturizing properties.
+- Coconut oil: Creates a smooth texture and helps the balm glide.

-A common ratio is about 1 part beeswax to 2 parts carrier oil.
-For example, using 1.2 oz of beeswax with 2.8 oz of coconut oil creates a good consistency.
-Adjustments can be made to suit personal preferences or skin sensitivities.
+A good starting ratio is 1 part beeswax to 2 parts carrier oil.
+For example, 1.2 oz beeswax with 2.8 oz coconut oil sets into a firm-but-swipeable balm.
+If you want it softer, increase the oil slightly; if you want it firmer, add a little more wax.

 Choosing Your Essential Oils